patrickxchong/patrickxchong.com/src/posts/google-apps-script-automating-daily-site-rebuilds.md

 ## Notes

 - Inspired by [Trigger a Netlify Build Every Day with IFTTT](https://www.11ty.dev/docs/quicktips/netlify-ifttt/).
-Created the code in Google Apps script so that it's more flexible/extensible.
+Created the code in google-apps-script so that it's more flexible/extensible.

 - If the desire is to save the results, then creating the script in connection to Google Sheets would work better.

 - Function is named dailyCron/monthlyCron after the Linux [cron](https://en.wikipedia.org/wiki/Cron) utility

-## Limitations of Google Apps Script
+## Limitations of google-apps-script

 - Script runtime: 6 min/execution (all accounts)
 - URL Fetch calls: 20,000/day (normal Google accounts), 100,000/day (Google Workspace accounts)